ivanzakharov/docs/application-design/development-guidelines/naming-conventions.md

 layout: docs
 title: Naming conventions
 description: Following naming conventions for application objects contain naming rules which are mandatory for developer.
+group: application-design
-group: development-guidelines
+subgroup: development-guidelines
 redirect_from:
-  - "/"
+  - "/application-design/"
-  - "/development-guidelines/"
+  - "/application-design/development-guidelines/"
-  - "/naming-conventions/"
+  - "/application-design/naming-conventions/"
 toc: true
 ---

 # Naming essentials

 - All customizations should consist project suffix (hereinafter referred as <b>_PRJ</b>).
+In Chanel we use <b>_CNL</b> postfix.
 - All customizations should be implemented in the single unified model (hereinafter referred as <i><b>Project</b> model</i>).
+In Chanel we use only one unified model <b>Chanel</b>.
 - Present naming conventions guarantee to have only one extension for the object.

 ## New objects